Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 What about the Supreme Court?

-It's doesn't look like it's going to happen.
+It doesn't look like it's going to happen.

-Republicans have said it's not going to happen, as is their prerogative, despite all of the gnashing of teeth in the media, all the sadness about Merrick Garland, he's so qualified.
+The Republicans have said it's not going to happen, as is their prerogative, despite all of the gnashing of teeth in the media, all the sadness about Merrick Garland, he's so qualified.

-Oh no, what will we do?
+Oh, no, what will we do?

-Uh there's a problem already.
+There's a problem already.

-And this should factor into your thinking about uh whether a Clint whether a Clinton presidency is something from which conservatism, the Republican Party, some of you might even say the country could bounce back from.
+And this should factor into your thinking about whether a Clinton presidency is something from which conservatism, the Republican Party, some of you might even say the country, could bounce back from, or from which it could bounce back.

 And that is that President Obama has already done a tremendous amount to change the judiciary.